box/developer.box.com/guides/tooling/sdks/index.md

 ## Next generation SDKs

-The latest generation Box Python SDK, Box Typescript SDK, .NET SDK, and Swift SDK are designed to elevate the developer experience and streamline your integration with the Box Content Cloud.
+The latest generation Box Python SDK, Box TypeScript SDK, .NET SDK, and Swift SDK are designed to elevate the developer experience and streamline your integration with the Box Content Cloud.